Career Services: For Students & Alumni

 TAX & ACCOUNTING CAREER FAIRS

-The Annual Taxation & Accounting Career Fair will be on September 23, 2016.
+The Annual Taxation & Accounting Career Fair is held in September.
 Registration for the Taxation and Accounting Career Fair will open in mid-August.

 GGU'S LINKEDIN GROUP